Recreate and explore in an outdoor environment with your peers.

 What are the days and times of the day program?

-We will be running Mondays and Fridays throughout the Fall Session.
-Drop off time is 9:ooam and pick up time is 3:00pm.
+We will be running Mondays and Fridays throughout the Fall and Spring Sessions, and only Fridays in the Winter.
+Drop off time is 9:00am and pick up time is 3:00pm.
 Please meet in our Activity Centre which will be the program's central hub and warming area.

 How many participants will there be?

-We are keeping with an intimate group this fall and will be registering 4-6 participants each day depending on needs.
+We are keeping with an intimate group and will be registering 4-6 participants each day depending on needs.

 What are the requirements of the participant?